xajler/chrome-devtools-dark-theme/README.md

 #Dark Theme for Chrome Developer tools [Elemnts and Console]

-* Based on the [Darcy Clarke blog post](http://darcyclarke.me/design/skin-your-chrome-inspector/) that include only skin/theme for Elemnts.
+* Based on the [Darcy Clarke blog post](http://darcyclarke.me/design/skin-your-chrome-inspector/) that include only skin/theme for Elements tab in Chrome Inspoector.
+Added the theme for the Console tab in Chrome Developer Tools.

+* For more information and screenshots, see my blog post [The Dark Theme for Chrome Dev Tools](http://wp.me/pAq3i-5c).

 ##Place Custom.css in this folder: